ABOUT THE FESTIVAL

 Working with Akropolis

-As a "sonically daring ensemble" with a "wonderfully fresh sound" (BBC Music Magazine) we have won several national competitions and twice graced the Billboard Charts, all in an ensemble type that has virtually no precedent in classical music.
+As a GRAMMY® nominated "sonically daring ensemble" with a "wonderfully fresh sound" (BBC Music Magazine) we have won several national competitions and graced the Billboard Charts three times, all in an ensemble type that has virtually no precedent in classical music.
 We found our voice through the reed quintet, and we've never looked back.
-Since our founding 15 years ago, Akropolis has fielded thousands of individuals' questions about how to succeed in classical and contemporary music and we have given more than 300 master classes, coachings, and entrepreneurship workshops at colleges and universities of all stripes.
+Since our founding 16 years ago, Akropolis has fielded thousands of individuals' questions about how to succeed in classical and contemporary music and we have given more than 300 master classes, coachings, and entrepreneurship workshops at colleges and universities of all stripes.

 As leaders in the chamber music community, ACMI is our opportunity to help the next generation of artists stand out in this incredibly niche and competitive field.
 This is the festival WE would have wanted to attend as early career new music chamber musicians, and we want to help you have a vibrant, impactful, and artistically fulfilling career.
 Our goal is to help you thrive and make your artistic mark!
 If we can do it as an ensemble that started as nothing more than an undergraduate reed quintet, so can you.